RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

 ## Subscribe for all event types

 You can also subscribe for all event types at once.
-It is especially useful for logging or debugging events:
+It is especially useful for logging or debugging events.
+Use `subscribe_to_all_events(subsriber1, to:, &subscriber2)` method for that.

 ```ruby
 class EventsLogger